junxit/us-congress-bills-117/bill.md

 ## § 9.
 Exception to preemption

-- **(a)** *In general* A State law may modify, limit, or supersede the provisions of section 3, or subsections (a) or (b) of section 4, with respect to State law only if that State law—
+- **(a)** *In general* A State law may modify, limit, or supersede the provisions of section 3, or subsection (a) or (b) of section 4, with respect to State law only if that State law—
   - **(1)** either—
-    - **(A)** constitutes an enactment or adoption of the Revised Uniform Law on Notarial Acts, as approved and recommended for enactment in all the States by the National Conference of Commissioners on Uniform State Laws in 2018, except that a modification to such Law enacted or adopted by a State shall be preempted to the extent such modification—
+    - **(A)** constitutes an enactment or adoption of the Revised Uniform Law on Notarial Acts, as approved and recommended for enactment in all the States by the National Conference of Commissioners on Uniform State Laws in 2018 or the Revised Uniform Law on Notarial Acts, as approved and recommended for enactment in all the States by the National Conference of Commissioners on Uniform State Laws in 2021, except that a modification to such Law enacted or adopted by a State shall be preempted to the extent such modification—
-      - **(i)** is inconsistent with a provision of section 3 or subsections (a) or (b) of section 4, as applicable; or
+      - **(i)** is inconsistent with a provision of section 3 or subsection (a) or (b) of section 4, as applicable; or
       - **(ii)** would not be permitted under subparagraph (B); or
     - **(B)** specifies additional or alternative procedures or requirements for the performance of notarizations with respect to electronic records or for remotely located individuals, if those additional or alternative procedures or requirements—
       - **(i)** are consistent with section 3 and subsections (a) and (b) of section 4; and